chrisgarcia001/Crisis-Volunteer-Resource-Allocation/README.md

 The file *run_experiments.bat* allows the experiments to be re-run on a Windows machine.
 To run on another OS just open this file and manually run the python and file deletion commands in the order specified, or else simply copy them into a new script and run.
-As an additional note, this code was written before [DOcplex](https://ibmdecisionoptimization.github.io/docplex-doc/) was widely used and requires the CPLEX solver output format to be the same as CPLEX 12.4.
+As an additional note, this code was written before [DOcplex](https://ibmdecisionoptimization.github.io/docplex-doc/) was widely used and therefore requires the CPLEX solver output format to be the same as CPLEX 12.4.
 You may need to make small changes to the ProblemExecutor.opl_solve method in the [/data/experiment_runner.py](https://github.com/chrisgarcia001/Crisis-Volunteer-Resource-Allocation/blob/main/src/experiment_runner.py) file for later versions of CPLEX.